staticBunny/The-AI-Snake/README.md

 ---
 ### Main

 The main.cpp file contains the main function that runs the game.
 Note that to run the game you need to enter a command line argument.
 If the argument enetered is "AI", then the game will run in AI mode, i.e., the AI agent would be controlling the snake's movement.
 Otherwise, the game will run in normal mode, where the user controls the snake.
+When in normal mode, use the arrow keys to control the snake.